 Most trading education focuses on when to enter.
 The Arbiter teaches something harder: when not to enter.

-The split verdict—two bulls, two bears—is The Arbiter's most important signal.
+The split verdict—two bulls, three bears, or worse—is The Arbiter's most important signal.
 It says: "The setup may look good.
 The other Elite Seven may be aligned.
 But momentum is unclear.
 Wait."

 This restraint is uncomfortable.
 You see the trade.
 You want to take it.
 But The Arbiter counsels patience, and patience protects capital.